 Aquatic foods are central to the livelihoods and nutrition and food security of more than 800 million people in developing countries, particularly those vulnerable to climate change, poverty, conflict and humanitarian emergencies.
 Alongside land crops and livestock, aquatic foods are a significant part of the equation for food systems transformation toward healthy and sustainable diets within our planetary boundaries.

 WorldFish’s aquatic foods research program is key to achieving Zero Hunger and the other UN Sustainable Development Goals by 2030.
-With a global presence across 20 countries in Asia, Africa and the Pacific work is embedded in multidisciplinary and cross-sectoral partnerships, our research data, evidence and insights shape better practices, policies and investment decisions for sustainable development in low- and middle-income countries.
+With a global presence across 20 countries in Asia, Africa and the Pacific our work is embedded in multidisciplinary and cross-sectoral partnerships, our research data, evidence and insights shape better practices, policies and investment decisions for sustainable development in low- and middle-income countries.

 WorldFish is the only center in One CGIAR—the world’s largest agricultural network—with over 45 years of experience in aquatic food systems research in low-and middle-income countries.